Diversity in Research: Biomedical Research and Career Development Awards

 STEM education is widely regarded as being crucial for inspiring students to learn, create, and solve complex problems.
 Worldwide, 74% of adults believe the world needs more people pursuing STEM related careers to benefit society’s future.1

 Progress is being made to increase participation in STEM educational programs, especially for students of diverse backgrounds.
-Unfortunately, these efforts do not adequately translate into STEM careers for female and minority candidates.
-There is a need for a clear pathway to ensure qualified candidates can seamlessly move from educational programs to career opportunities in STEM related fields, especially in healthcare and biomedical research.
+Unfortunately, these efforts do not adequately translate into STEM careers for female and minority candidates, especially in healthcare and biomedical research.

-The scope of this issue can be seen in secondary education where 40% of Black and 37% of Hispanic students transfer out of STEM college majors.2 Equally concerning, nearly half of workers who receive STEM college training are working in non-STEM fields.3 STEM careers are especially lacking among female and minority workers.
-Today, Black, Hispanic, and Native Americans represent 32% of the US population, yet:
+The failure of employers to engage minority students in STEM careers begins in secondary education where 40% of Black and 37% of Latine students transfer out of STEM college majors.2 Equally concerning, nearly half of workers who receive STEM college training are working in non-STEM fields.3 STEM careers are especially lacking among female and minority workers.
+Today, Black, Latine, and Native Americans represent 32% of the US population, yet:

-- STEM workforce is mostly white, with Blacks and Hispanics representing just 16%3
+- STEM workforce is mostly White, with Black and Latine workers representing just 16%3

-- Blacks, Hispanics, and Native Americans represent less than 10% of doctorate degrees4
+- Black, Latine, and Native American students represent less than 10% of doctorate degrees4

 “If STEM programs in K-12 and secondary education represent the pipeline of academic talent, then postdoctoral and faculty programs must be the pump – drawing talented researchers into organizations where they can thrive and produce innovative solutions to the world’s most challenging problems.”